 At that moment, the way we do the meditation will have to change as we have now overcome our most gross level of distraction.

 And we got here only by using the basic instructions.

 But keep in mind reaching, even this stage, is rarely done if you use meditation for stress reduction.
 It is not even needed for this.
 You will be able to reap the many benefits even if you remain in stage 2.

 Things you should not be looking for when assessing your meditation

 I strongly disagree with what I see on some other blogs about this topic.

-You will find things like: ‘you will feel more calm’, ‘effortless concentration’, ‘stilness’, ‘you will feel relaxed’, ‘you are a divine observer’, etc.
+You will find things like: ‘you will feel calmer’, ‘effortless concentration’, ‘stillness’, ‘you will feel relaxed’, ‘you are a divine observer’, etc.

 All of these are beside the point actually.
 They can indeed be the result of your meditation.
 And we are most certainly meditating to reap some of those benefits, but they are really poor indicators of you doing the meditation correctly.

 There are two arguments against using these as a measure of progress.

 Firstly, when you are starting out, you will not see any of these benefits.
 It takes quite some meditation to start to see its benefits.